Charles Isham: Biography

 Isham was educated at Rugby School and Brasenose College, Oxford.
 In 1846, on the death of his elder brother, he succeeded to the baronetcy.
 He is recorded as being the High Sheriff of Northamptonshire in 1851.

 In 1847, inspired by the writings of John Claudius Loudon, landscape gardener and horticulturalist, he commenced construction of a large rockery alongside his house.
 It was in this rockery that he first placed gnomes from Nuremberg as ornamentation.

 Isham married Emily Vaughan, daughter of Sir John Vaughan and his wife Louisa Boughton on 26 October 1847.
 Emily died on 6 September 1898 aged 74.
-Sir Charles had three daughters and no sons.
+Sir Charles had three daughters.

+Isham died on 7 April 1903 at The Bungalow, Horsham, Sussex, at the age of 83.
 The baronetcy, and the entailed estate including Lamport Hall, was inherited by Sir Vere Isham, 11th Baronet, his first cousin once removed.

-Isham died at The Bungalow, Horsham, Sussex at the age of 83.

-Isham Collection
+Isham's collection

 In 1867 several extremely rare books and manuscripts were rediscovered in the library and loft of his family home.
 These included a fragment of Thomas Edwards' Cephalus and Procris; Narcissus which had been lost for 200 years and was the only existing part until a full copy was subsequently discovered at the Cathedral Library at Peterborough.

 Also discovered were first editions of Milton's Paradise Lost and Paradise Regained in their original sheepskin bindings.